Salsa Aberdeen Salsa Aberdeen Salsa Aberdeen

 Salsa dancing is passion

 Add that Latin flavour to your life.
-One of our Latin Salsa teachers will show you the moves.
-Come along
+One of our Latino Salsa teachers will show you the moves.
+Come

 Salsa, dance your way to fitness

-to reduce stress, increase energy, increase muscle tone and improve coordination.
-Salsa has a rhythm that gets everyone of any age
+helps to reduce stress, increase energy, increase muscle tone and improve coordination.
+Salsa has a rhythm that gets everyone of any

 Salsa dancing is fun

-a safe, supportive environment where it's OK to make mistakes, step on your partner's feet or bump into the couple next to you.
-Salsa
+provide a safe, supportive environment where it's OK to make mistakes, step on your partner's feet or bump into the couple next to

 Salsa your way to health, fitness

-about the music that irrepressibly lifts the spirits.
+something about the music that irrepressibly lifts the spirits.
 It is a happy sound.
-People associate it with the fun-loving aspects of Latin
+People associate it with the fun-loving aspects

-rhythm.
+to a rhythm.
 Salsa dance is therapeutic because it is a unique way for people to express themselves and make connection with others.
-There

 Start your Salsa Lessons TODAY